quintessence/gopress/README.md

 ### Custom CSS

-By default, gopress will look for a `custom.css` file in the same directory as your input file.
+gopress will look for a `custom.css` file in the same directory as your input file.
 If no `custom.css` file is present, then the default attributes will be used as defined in `css/style.css`.

 ### Images

 Locally stored images must be in an `images` subdirectory of where your input file is stored.
-This is because the images used in the presentation will be copied to the `images` subdirectory of the presentation.
+This is because the images used in the presentation will be copied to the `images` subdirectory of the presentation's HTML file.

 ### Logging